jdeolive/geotools-old/docs/tutorial/quickstart/eclipse.rst

 Welcome Eclipse Developers
 ==========================

-Welcome to Geospatial for Java -this workbook is aimed at Java developers who are new to geospatial and would like to get started.
+Welcome to Geospatial for Java - this workbook is aimed at Java developers who are new to geospatial and would like to get started.

 We are going to start out carefully with the steps needed to set up your IDE and are pleased this year to cover both NetBeans and Eclipse.
 If you are comfortable with the build tool Maven, it is